 Can teething cause a fever?
 What alleviates a baby's pain?
 The answers may depend on whom you ask.
 An Australian study found discrepancies among health care providers in their beliefs, suggesting that symptoms of other conditions may get misdiagnosed as teething.

-* What about diarrhea?
 Some doctors say that the excess saliva from teething may lead to a mild case of loose stools.
 At this age, however, changes in a child's diet due to the introduction of solid foods may also be the culprit.
-Always consult your pediatrician if the diarrhea is green, blood-tinged, or lasts longer than two days.
+Always consult your pediatrician if the diarrhea is green, blood-tinged or lasts longer than two days.